 I know what you are thinking.
 Your question is: but how do I get my eye makeup off?
 By applying some Cooling Moisture to fingertips and gently massage off any leftover makeup residue.

 This is far more effective and also so gentle for around the eyes.

 2. Your two biggest allies in fighting fines, and preventing wrinkles or to simply have a smoother, healthier skin appearance is to have a hyaluronic acid serum like the Time Freeze Max. and now we have the incomparable Best DNA Repair Cream, too, which is selling out over and over again.
 More on that later.

 The Time Freeze Max has had a cult following for years!

 Always follow with a Serum like the Time Freeze Max and massage it into your skin under eyes, on face, forehead, around mouth lines and neck and decolletage.

 The Time Freeze Max is a Patented Line Plumper, Collagen Booster, and it Tightens the skin with Peptides.
 It is also a potent cellular hydrator and plumper.
 It will act as a delivery system for all creams applied on top.

-If retinol creams don’t work or don’t work as well as you would want them to, the next option - often the most effective for fine lines - is a regular, gentle acid peel treatment of the area of skin.
+If retinol creams don’t work or don’t work as well as you would want them to, or you are looking for something to fade away sunspots, and exfoliate, the next option - often the most effective for fine lines - is a gentle acid exfoliator like the Resurface Gel for normal, combination, or oily/acne prone skin or the Best Brightener for more sensitive skin types.
 This literally dissolves the top layer of skin where the fine lines are forming, but it also stimulates the body to create new collagen and new, healthier skin.

 My response: Go to the Good Doc.
-Get botox first.
-It will lift your brow, and most of that time, that is all you need to stop the drooping lids. :)
+Try getting botox first.
+It will lift your brow, and many times that is all you need to stop the drooping lids. :)

 Collagen induction therapy or microneedling